Timescape (1992 film): Plot

 Ben travels to the previous evening.
-He tries to remove Hilary from Caldwell's house but is caught and arrested.
+He tries to remove Hillary from Caldwell's house, but is caught and arrested.
 Using his one phone call, he contacts his pre-existing self before Reeve can incapacitate him.
 Ben's earlier self helps him escape from the jail, and together, the two Bens draw most of town's residents to safety at a church on the other side of town by ringing the church bells to the tune of Für Elise, his wife's favorite piece of music.
-Leaving Hilary with his earlier self, Ben meets with the Undersecretary to return to his original timeframe.
+Leaving Hillary with his earlier self, Ben meets with the Undersecretary to return to his original timeframe.
 He warns Ben not to interfere any further and threatens to reset the timeline.
 Ben calls his bluff since the Undersecretary would have already done so if he had the ability.

-Some time later, Hilary takes bookings for the completed guest house while Ben reads through old love letters from his late wife.
-When Hilary looks up, Ben has vanished, and Hilary hears someone playing Für Elise on the piano.
+Some time later, Hillary takes bookings for the completed guest house while Ben reads through old love letters from his late wife.
+When Hillary looks up, Ben has vanished, and Hillary hears someone playing Für Elise on the piano.